Scaling Cross-Embodiment World Models for Dexterous Manipulation

 \section{Abstract}

-Cross-embodiment learning seeks to build generalist robots that operate across diverse morphologies, but differences in action spaces and kinematics hinder data sharing and policy transfer.
-This raises a central question: Is there any invariance that allows actions to transfer across embodiments?
-We conjecture that environment dynamics are embodiment-invariant, and that world models capturing these dynamics can provide a unified interface across embodiments.
-To learn such a unified world model, the crucial step is to design state and action representations that abstract away embodiment-specific details while preserving control relevance.
-To this end, we represent different embodiments (e.g., human hands and robot hands) as sets of 3D particles and define actions as particle displacements, creating a shared representation for heterogeneous data and control problems.
-A graph-based world model is then trained on exploration data from diverse simulated robot hands and real human hands, and integrated with model-based planning for deployment on novel hardware.
-Experiments on rigid and deformable manipulation tasks reveal three findings: (i) scaling to more training embodiments improves generalization to unseen ones, (ii) co-training on both simulated and real data outperforms training on either alone, and (iii) the learned models enable effective control on robots with varied degrees of freedom.
-These results establish world models as a promising interface for cross-embodiment dexterous manipulation.
+Cross-embodiment learning seeks to build generalist robots that learn from and operate across diverse morphologies, but differences in kinematics and action spaces hinder data sharing and control transfer.
+We ask: What structure can be shared across embodiments despite these differences?
+We argue that the physical interactions they induce can be modeled in a shared geometric space, allowing world models to provide a common interface for learning and control.
+To realize this idea, we represent human and robot hands as sets of 3D particles and define actions as end-effector particle displacement fields.
+This representation abstracts away embodiment-specific joint spaces while preserving the geometry and motion relevant to physical interaction.
+We train a graph-based world model on random interaction data from diverse simulated robot hands and real human hands, and integrate it with model-predictive control for deployment on new hardware.
+Experiments on rigid and deformable manipulation reveal three findings: increasing the diversity of training embodiments improves generalization to unseen hands; appropriately combining simulated and real-world data outperforms either source alone; and the same learned model enables effective control on robotic hands with distinct kinematics and degrees of freedom.
+These results position particle-based world models as a shared interface for learning from and for heterogeneous embodiments.